othermod/PSPi-Version-6/scripts/README.md

 Note that on Ubuntu 24.04 and newer, `fdisk` is a separate package from `util-linux` and must be installed explicitly.

+The **ubuntu** distro (desktop image) additionally needs the following to build the `pspi_battery` kernel module on the host:

+- `gcc-14-aarch64-linux-gnu` — aarch64 cross gcc >= 14 (the kernel uses
+  `-fmin-function-alignment`, unsupported by gcc 13 and older); `gcc-14-aarch64-linux-gnu` is installed on top of `gcc-aarch64-linux-gnu`/`gcc-13`.
+- `libc6-arm64-cross` — the QEMU loader at `/usr/aarch64-linux-gnu`, needed to run the
+  header package's prebuilt arm64 `modpost` on an x86_64 host (set via `QEMU_LD_PREFIX`).
+- `kmod` — provides `depmod`, used to regenerate the module metadata in the image.
+- `curl` — used to resolve the matching kernel-headers package from the Ubuntu archive.

+This also requires **network access to `ports.ubuntu.com`** at build time, since the preinstalled Ubuntu image ships no kernel headers (unlike Kali), so the patcher fetches the matching `linux-headers-<kernel>` packages from the Ubuntu arm64 archive and cross-compiles `pspi_battery.ko` against them.

 # 3. Download and install Arduino CLI
 wget -qO /tmp/arduino-cli.tar.gz https://github.com/arduino/arduino-cli/releases/download/v1.5.0/arduino-cli_1.5.0_Linux_64bit.tar.gz